-If you have not yet heard about it, the General Data Protection Regulation (GDPR) is an EU regulation that goes into effect on May 25, 2018.
+If you have not yet heard about it, the General Data Protection Regulation (GDPR) is an EU regulation that went into effect on May 25, 2018.
 The goal of the regulation is to give EU citizens a measure of control over what type of data is collected by businesses they interact with.
 This is a MUCH stricter version of a law that was passed back in 1995 called the Data Protection Directive.
 This time, they are not joking around, as penalties for non-compliance can be up to €20 million or 4% of your annual sales.
 Ouch.

-If you are doing business in any EU country (taking online orders from Germany for example), you MUST comply with this regulation, there is no way around it.
-Even if you aren’t actively taking orders from the EU, you are technically still in the scope of GDPR as you are still collecting user info in the form of cookies and IP addresses.
+If you are doing business in any EU country (taking online orders from Germany for example), you MUST comply with this regulation.
+And no, there is no way around it.
+Even if you aren’t actively taking orders from the EU, you are technically still in the scope of GDPR as you are collecting user info in the form of cookies and IP addresses.
 Some legal experts are saying you must comply if your web site is available to EU visitor at all, but some are saying that is never going to be enforced.
 If you are only doing business in the US, Canada or elsewhere, you can probably take a ‘wait and see approach, but if you ARE doing business in the EU, keep reading.

 A Summary of the Regulation